The Story of Le Pain Quotidien

-It’s an excellent business and one that I frequent whenever I can.
-The reason I consider it an excellent business is because it meets a certain set of criteria that I believe makes it more likely that a company will succeed:
+Le Pain Quotidien is an excellent business and one that I frequent whenever I can.
+There is a reason I consider it an excellent business; this is because it meets a set of criteria that I believe makes it more likely to succeed:

-- It delivers its product with unwavering consistency.
+- They deliver their product with unwavering consistency

 With revenues in excess of £250 million, it’s no small venture – but what I like is that the founder recognised very early on that the strategic financial side of things was not his forte and, more importantly, not his passion.
 Alan Coumont stated that this side of the business ‘was not fun’ and that he would prefer to spend his time talking with farmers and suppliers and tasting new products that he will eventually deliver to his customers.